Design Guide

 Keypad / PIN

 Simple and reliable for visitor lockers, temporary use, or environments where employees don't carry badges consistently.
-One of several electronic access options your distributor or facilities team can specify.

 QR Code